GreedYLearner1146/WATT-EffNet-for-aerial-disaster-scene-classification/README.md

 # Some Results

 We experimented with 1, 3 and 5 MBConv blocks in the EfficienNetB0 architecture, utilizing a width of 12 for 1MBConv block, widths of 2 to 7 for 3MBConv blocks and width factors of 2 and 3 for 5MBConv blocks.
 Possible combinations of our WATT-EffNet architecture can be written in the form WATT-EffNet-*d*-*k*, where *d* is the number of MBConv blocks and *k* is the width factor per block.
+Each variant is ran for 10 times during the evaluation and its mean F1 scores and corresponding standard deviation are recorded.

 WATT-EffNet model variants: